Gurshaan-Deol/Hangar/README.md

 ### Saved Outfits
-![Outfit history page showing saved outfits with star ratings and wear count](docs/screenshots/outfits.png) *Track what you wear, rate your outfits, and build a history*
+![Outfit history page showing saved outfits with star ratings and wear count](docs/screenshots/outfits.png) *Track what you wear, rate your outfits, and build a history over time*

 ---

-## Features
+## What it does

-- 📸 **Photo-based wardrobe** — Upload photos, AI extracts clothing type, colour, style, and season automatically
+You upload a photo of a piece of clothing.
+An AI model running in the background figures out what it is — the category, colour, style, and what season it works for — and saves all of that to your wardrobe automatically.
+Once you have enough items, you can ask for an outfit recommendation.
+The app pulls today's real weather data and asks the AI to put together a combination of items that make sense for the conditions and occasion.
+Everything is saved locally, nothing goes to a third-party service, and you can run the whole thing with a single Docker command.

+**Key features:**
+- Photo-based wardrobe cataloguing with automatic AI tagging
-- 🌤️ **Smart recommendations** — Outfits matched to today's real weather and occasion via Open-Meteo
+- Daily outfit suggestions matched to live weather data from Open-Meteo
-- 🤖 **Works with any AI** — OpenAI, Google Gemini, Ollama (free local), or any OpenAI-compatible API
+- Supports OpenAI, Google Gemini, Ollama (free, runs locally), or any OpenAI-compatible API
-- 🔐 **OAuth login** — Sign in with GitHub or Google, no passwords to manage
+- Sign in with GitHub or Google — no passwords
-- 👗 **Outfit history** — Save outfits, rate them, and track how often you wear them
-- 🐳 **One-command setup** — Docker Compose brings up the entire stack
+- Outfit history with star ratings and wear tracking
-- 🔒 **Fully self-hosted** — Your photos and data never leave your machine
+- Fully self-hosted — your photos and data stay on your machine

----

-## How It Works

-1. **Upload a photo** — drag and drop any photo of a clothing item into your wardrobe
-2. **AI analyses it** — runs in the background via a Redis job queue; automatically extracts category, colour, style, and season
-3. **Get recommendations** — the app fetches today's real weather from Open-Meteo and asks the AI to pick items from your wardrobe that work well together
-4. **Track your outfits** — rate outfits, log when you wore them, and save your favourites

 ---